itueconomics/bil113e/r-introduction.md

 permalink: /r-intro-1.html
 ---

 R section of the course aimed to introduce you the R Programming and share the resources that you can study in the future.
 R section will be relatively small compared to Matlab and Python sections.
 It is because that R programming is more efficient for *statistical analysis*.
 However, most of you are not familiar with the econometrics techniques.
-Yet, we included the R section because it is commonly used by economists and statisticians.

 First of all check out [RStudio installation for Anaconda](https://itueconomics.github.io/bil113e/anaconda-install/).